huggingface/transformers/examples/research_projects/wav2vec2/FINE_TUNE_XLSR_WAV2VEC2.md

 # Fine-Tuning week of XLSR-Wav2Vec2 on 60 languages 🌍

 Welcome to the fine-tuning week!
 The goal of this week is to have state-of-the-art automatic speech recognition (ASR) models in as many languages as possible.
-The fine-tuning weekends on Friday, the 26th March at midnight PST time.
+The fine-tuning week ends on Friday, the 26th March at midnight PST time.

 Participants are encouraged to fine-tune the pretrained [facebook/wav2vec2-large-xlsr-53](https://huggingface.co/facebook/wav2vec2-large-xlsr-53) checkpoint on one or more of the 60 languages of [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets).
 Furthermore, it is very much appreciated if participants fine-tune XLSR-Wav2Vec2 on a language that is not included in the Common Voice dataset.

 All fine-tuned models uploaded until Friday, the 26th March midnight PST, will be taken into account for competition, and the best model per language will be awarded a prize if the best model performs reasonably well.
 The testing data to evaluate the models will be the official [Common Voice dataset](https://commonvoice.mozilla.org/en/datasets) *`test data`* of version 6.1.
 Again, participants are very much encouraged to fine-tune XLSR-Wav2Vec2 on languages that are not found in the Common Voice dataset since those languages are even more likely to be underrepresented in the speech community.
-Each model fine-tuned on a language not found in Common Voice, will be evaluated by the Hugging Face after Friday, the 26th March at midnight PST, and if the model performs reasonably well, the model receives a prize as well.
+Each model fine-tuned on a language not found in Common Voice, will be evaluated by the Hugging Face team after Friday, the 26th March at midnight PST, and if the model performs reasonably well, the model receives a prize as well.
 For more information on which data can be used for training, how the models are evaluated exactly, and what type of data preprocessing can be used, please see ["Training and Evaluation Rules"](#training-and-evaluation-rules).

 **Please keep in mind:**